What is Reverse Mentoring, which rules should be followed and how important is competence?

 Ideally, mentor / reverse mentor and protégé develop a trusting partnership in which they exchange, advise and learn from each other.
 A Digital Native may be more familiar with social media and can provide a “young” perspective on issues.
 An older employee probably knows a number of technical methods, has already mastered professional crises or conducted contract and salary negotiations.
 In such a constellation, both parties benefit from each other.

-In the meantime, there is another term in the context of mentoring: Grow Buddy.
-The Grow Buddy concept spins the idea of reverse mentoring even further and declares both parties to be mentors and mentees.
-They are both learners and teachers who want to learn from and with each other.
+There are now two other terms in the context of mentoring: the grow-buddy concept and the buddy principle.
+Both concepts or principles take the idea of reverse mentoring even further and declare all parties to be mentors and mentees as well.
+The participants are both learners and teachers who learn from and with each other.

 Here you will find additional information from our blog: